-- Attorney fee
+- Attorney fees

-Before deciding whether HELOC or home equity loan is right for you, weigh all the options.
-If you need flexibility to tap into equity, a HELOC might be a good option.
-But if you have a one-time expense, a home equity loan might be your best bet.
+Before deciding whether a HELOC or home equity loan is right for you, weigh all your options.
+If you need the flexibility to tap into your home’s equity on an ongoing basis, a HELOC might be a good option.
+But if you have a one-time expense and don’t want to deal with a variable interest rate, a home equity loan might be your best bet.

 How to Reduce Your Closing Costs on Home Equity Loans and HELOCs

 Even though closing costs can be common on home equity loans and HELOCs, there are ways to minimize your upfront costs or save money in other ways: